Top 10 Initial Steps To Take For Digital Transformation

 - A governance framework that defines decision rights, escalation paths, and review cadences

-- A communication plan that keeps stakeholders informed and aligned throughout the journey
+- A communication plan that keeps stakeholders informed throughout the journey

 Step 2: Define Business Objectives and Success Metrics

-Articulate the specific business outcomes your transformation will deliver.
 Avoid vague goals like "modernize IT" or "become digital."
-Instead, define measurable objectives:
+Define measurable objectives tied to business outcomes.
+Examples:

 - Revenue: "Increase online revenue by 25% within 18 months"